railwayapp/docs/src/docs/reference/cli-api.md

 ---
 title: CLI API Reference
 ---
+The Railway Command Line Interface (CLI) lets you interact with your Railway project from the command line.

-The following commands are available in the CLI
+This document describes the commands available in the CLI.

 ## Add